alosec/memoryquery/memory-bank/activeContext.md

 # Active Context

-## Current Status: Sync Daemon First Pass Complete, Testing Phase Next ✨
+## Current Status: Test Suite Redesigned, Sync Daemon Debug Phase ✨

-The simple-memory-mcp project has successfully implemented both the complete MCP server AND the first working version of the sync daemon following proven cafe-db-sync patterns.
-The sync daemon is processing JSONL files and successfully populating the database.
-Next phase focuses on comprehensive testing and refinement.
+The simple-memory-mcp project has successfully implemented all core components (MCP server, sync daemon, CLI) and has **completely redesigned the test suite** to use proper timestamp-based validation.
+The clean test suite has revealed the core issue: sync daemon processes historical data but fails on real-time file monitoring.

 ## Project Genesis (August 8, 2025)